silexlabs/drag-drop-stage-component/README.md

 ```
 stage.on('drop', e => {
-	console.log('elements have been moved or resized, apply the new style to them as you wish', e.elementsData);
+	console.log('elements have been moved or resized, store their new styles if you wish', e.elements);
 });
 ```